IS TOPPS BASEBALL CARDS GOING OUT OF BUSINESS

 Perhaps the biggest challenge comes from changes in how fans, especially younger ones, engage with collectibles.
 As smartphones rose to prominence, the physical card industry declined.
 Many fans gravitated to virtual/digital cards available through apps or online trading platforms.
 Topps has attempted to transition with offerings like Topps BUNT but digital revenue still makes up a much smaller slice of overall sales.
 Declining physical card sales hit Topps hardest as its revenue relies almost entirely on the sale of wax packs, boxes, and hobby deals to local card shops.

-Read also: MOST EXPENSIVE BASEBALL CARDS OF THE 1980's
+Read also: WHAT BASEBALL CARDS ARE WORTH MONEY FROM THE 80s

 The rise of internet platforms for reselling cards also disrupted the industry.
 Sites like eBay allowed fans to buy and sell individual singles, reducing demand for packs filled with common duplicate cards.
 When combined with overall declines in interest among younger audiences, reduced pack sales hit Topps hard.
 Some analysts peg the overall baseball card industry decline around 60% in the late 2010s compared to its 1990s peak.